mchua/mchua.github.io/index.md

 # About Mel

 Hi!
 My name is Mel.
 I've been called a hacker by other hackers.
 Pressed for a short job description, I would say I'm a midwife of makers.
 I've also been called an engineer (of the electrical, computer, and software varieties), community manager, writer, teacher (primarily at the undergraduate, graduate, and faculty-development levels).
-I love to write, teach, draw research comics, and make things, and my career has mostly been about helping others do the same.
+I love to write, teach, draw research comics, dance, move, and make things, and my career has mostly been about helping others do the same.

 My quest is to make a world where makers make themselves, and I'm particularly intrigued with the space between how hackers learn and how engineers are taught.
 Transforming academic culture is a challenge I've chosen to tackle because of its great power to influence growth and access for changemakers of all sorts.